 The router uses addressing for these routing and switching functions.
-The router uses the network portion of the address to make path selections to pass the packet to the next router along the path.
+The router uses the next work portion of the address to make path selections to pass the packet to the next router uses the path.

-The switching function allows a router to accept a packet on one interface and forward it through a second interface.
-The path determination function enables the router to select the most appropriate interface for forwarding a packet.
+The switching function allows a router to accept a packet on one interface and forward it trough a second interface.
+The path determination function enables the router to select the post appropriate interface for forwarding a packet.
 The node portion of the address is used by the final router (the router connected to the destination network) to deliver the packet to the correct host.